Triple R: A package for round robin analyses using R

 • bivariate SRM analyses for two manifest variables

-• bivariate SRM analyses between two constructs, each measured with two manifest variables (i.e. in this case four round robin matrices have to be provided)
+• bivariate SRM analyses between two constructs, each measured with two manifest variables

 The estimation of the SRM parameters is based on formulae provided by Kenny (1994; p.
 236-244).
 For tests of significance, Triple R computes standard errors by using formulae published by Bond and Lashley (1996) for the case of a univariate SRM analysis.
 The formulae for the standard errors of the bivariate SRM parameters were kindly provided to us by C. F. Bond in personal communication.